 When you divorced or dissolved your civil partnership, any workplace or private pensions that you or your partner (husband, wife or civil partner) had should have been taken into account when dividing the assets.

-The basic State Pension can’t be split at divorce or dissolution, but the Additional State Pension (SERPS and/or the State Second Pension) can be shared.
+The pre-April 2016 basic State Pension could not be split at divorce or dissolution, but the Additional State Pension (SERPS and/or the State Second Pension) which employees could build up under the old system can be shared.

 The pension(s) might have been split (or shared) at the time of divorce or dissolution, part of the pension(s) might have been ring-fenced to be paid out for one partner at retirement or its/their value could have been offset against the value of other assets, such as the family home.

 Reviewing your pensions before you retire